 The exact death count is not known but the government had admitted 379 deaths and the local civilian administration 484 deaths.
 There are claims the deaths being as huge as 1300, even more.
 Of the 379 martyrs that Jalianwalla Bagh Museum displays, there are 14 Kashmiris – the youngest being a seven-year-old Mohammad Ismael, the son of Karim Din, and the oldest being 44 years old Ghulam Mohammad, son of Jan Mohammad Kashmiri.
 Some researchers say more Kashmiris were in the death list.

-This milestone event in the history of Indian subcontinent’s freedom struggle had Kashmir involved in the core of it.
+This milestone event in the history of the Indian subcontinent’s freedom struggle had Kashmir involved in the core of it.
 Later, the British tried Kitchlew and many others for a series of violations of the law, including waging war against the state.
 Kitchlew and Dr Satyapal were sentenced to transportation for life as Dr Mohammad Bashir was sentenced to death.
 They were, however, set free in December 1919.

-In Amritsar conspiracy case, a number of cases were registered and people arrested.
+In the Amritsar conspiracy case, a number of cases were registered and people arrested.
 Of the 151 people sentenced to death from Amritsar, almost 30 were Muslims.
 In the case of a murder of an Englishman in Rego bridge, two persons were charged – Mani and Muhammad Shafi, both Kashmiri Muslims.
-Kitchlew was quoted saying in Delhi in 1953 that Abdul Aziz, a Kashmiri artisan, was sentenced to death in Alliance Bank murder case.
+Kitchlew was quoted saying in Delhi in 1953 that Abdul Aziz, a Kashmiri artisan, was sentenced to death in the Alliance Bank murder case.
 In fact Miles Irving, the then Amritsar Collector, had held Kashmiris responsible for the rioting.

-Besides, Kitchlew was publishing Tanzim and established Swaraj Ashram in 1921for training youth for freedom movement.
-While most of Kashmiri community migrated to Pakistan after partition, Dr Kitchlew was a strong opponent to the two-nation theory.
+Besides, Kitchlew was publishing Tanzim and established Swaraj Ashram in 1921for training youth for the freedom movement.
+While most of the Kashmiri community migrated to Pakistan after partition, Dr Kitchlew was a strong opponent to the two-nation theory.
 His five-level Haveli in Qatra Sufaid (Lahori Gate) was destroyed in the partition fires forcing him to migrate to Delhi.
-In 1951, he was made lifelong trustee of the Jallianwala Bagh National Memorial Trust, with Moulana Abul Kalam Azad and Nehru.
+In 1951, he was made the lifelong trustee of the Jallianwala Bagh National Memorial Trust, with Moulana Abul Kalam Azad and Nehru.
 He, however, stayed away from politics (despite being a Congressman) and was involved more in the Indo-USSR relations that gave him the honour of being the earliest recipient of the Stalin Peace Prize in 1952.
 He died on October 9, 1963.
 He had spent 17 years in jail during his life.

 While India Posts released a postal stamp in Kitchlew’s name in 1989, there are two books on Kithclew, both written by his relatives.
 Open source details suggest one of Kitchlew’s five sons was Toufique, whose son F Z Kitchlew also authored a book Dr Saifuddin Kitchlew: Hero Of Jalianwala Bagh.
 Toufique lives in Lampur in Delhi outskirts.
 Four of Kitchlew’s five daughters migrated to Pakistan and settled there.
 Zahida, his fifth daughter, married famous Malayalam music director M B Sreenivasan.
 In Ludhiana, a housing colony is named Kitchlu Nagar after him.
 In 2009, the Jamia Milia Islamia created a Saifuddin Kitchlew Chair also.